veronicacannon/stylist/README.md

 Edit list of services on customer page
 Edit message of the day

+<a href="http://www.slideshare.net/veronicacannon/stylist-30508817" alt="Deck of TO DO">Deck of TO DOs</a>

 The Reno Tahoe Women Who Code Meetup is taking this on as a collaborative project.
 Check out our progress on Meetup.